thierrydumas/context_adaptive_neural_network_based_prediction/documentation_compilation_hevcs/windows/README.md

 Tensorflow libraries to HEVC executables, it is recommended to put the Tensorflow repository into the directory containing the root directory of the current project named "context_adaptive_neural_network_based_prediction".
-2. Make sure that the CMake executable and the Visual Studio executable named "msbuild.exe" are in your %PATH%.
+2. Make sure that the path to the directory containing the CMake executable and the path to the directory containing the Visual Studio executable named "msbuild.exe" are in your %PATH%.
 3. Put the files "run_static_library_cmake.bat" and "run_static_library_build.bat"
 into the root directory of the Tensorflow repository.
 4. Follow the instructions in the file "note_modifications_cmake.txt" to change